Skip to Content

 Method #1: Classic Baked Potato How-To

 Total time will vary based on oven type and potato size, but not quantity.
-Just make sure the potatoes are evenly spaced on your baking sheet and you could cook one or 8 per pan.
-If you’re using a convection oven, you should bake at 375°F for about 30 minutes before testing for doneness.
-You’ll know your potatoes are ready when the outside is slightly crisp and when you pierce the center with a sharp knife the flesh inside gives way easily.
+If you’re using a convection oven, you should bake at 350°F for about 30 minutes before testing for doneness.

 Pro tip: No need to wrap your potatoes in foil in this method.
 It will actually prevent you from getting a nice crisp skin.